Protection Paladin Mythic+ Guide

 - Ardent Defender

-- This as your main defensive in Raiding, pressing it almost on cooldown, especially at the start of a pull.
-With Unbreakable Spirit and Resolute Defender, its low cooldown makes it ideal for frequent use.
-It also has a cheat death component, allowing survival against extreme hits.
+- With Unbreakable Spirit and Resolute Defender, its low cooldown makes it ideal for frequent use.

 - Eye of Tyr

-- Note that it does not work on environmental damage.
+- Does not reduce environmental damage.

 - Guardian of Ancient Kings